Pi Cluster Documentation

 • Step 3: Create namespace

-kubectl create namespace tracing
+kubectl create namespace tempo

 • Step 4: Create file tempo-values.yml